nattsp/Tidy_Course_Project/README.md

 * column names being applied
 * descriptive activity names column added

+In CodeBook.md you will find a description of the data collected and

 A tidy data set is then produced
 * One row for each subject (person) / activity pair
 * Each column being a variable (average of all values for that subject / activity)